kden/kden.github.io/sunlight-sensor/README.md

 In presenting this project, I'm hoping to convince you that:
 - As an experienced software engineer, I have a good understanding of the software development cycle and the what's involved in developing and deploying production software
 - I can quickly learn and contribute to projects using technologies I was previously unfamiliar with, and
-- Working with AI tools in a way that benefits your organization requires incremental change and testing to produce reliable results, and tenacity to get to the bottom of problems that AI can't solve.
+- Working with AI tools effectively and reliably requires incremental change and testing to produce reliable results.
+It also takes tenacity to get to the bottom of problems that AI can't solve.

 ## Contents
 - [Source Code](#source-code)